heroku/einstein-vision-node/README.md

 heroku create $APP_NAME
 heroku addons:create cloudinary
-heroku addons:create predictive-services
+heroku addons:create einstein-vision
 git push heroku master

 heroku open
 ```

-The app defaults to the General Image identification model supplied by the Predictive Vision Service.
+The app defaults to the General Image identification model supplied by the Einstein Vision.
 If you [create your own model](#using-a-custom-model) you can use it by setting the config var:

 ```
-heroku config:set PREDICTIVE_VISION_MODEL_ID=$modelId
+heroku config:set CUSTOM_MODEL_ID=$modelId
 ```